jduga002/rshell/README.md

 2. This program cannot correctly identify symbolic links for the long listing format.
 It also displays the info for the file it is linked to, rather than itself.

+3. If passed in a single bad file, `ls` defaults to printing files in current directory rather than just quitting.

 If you find any bugs in this project, create an issue on GitHub, or, if you want, fix it yourself and issue a pull request.